 Substance use disorder is a highly complex disease rooted in social, biological and psychological factors.
-Individuals have unique needs, challenges and personal goals that should be taken into account when considering recovery support options.
+Individuals have unique needs, challenges and personal goals that should be taken into account when considering recovery support opunique needs, challenges and personal goals that should be taken into account when considering recovery support options.
 Just as there is no one-size-fits-all treatment, there's no one path to recovery.
 Many describe recovery as a journey or way of life.
 It is important to remember that recovery is a long-term process that can include setbacks and unexpected challenges.
 Different recovery resources may be needed at different times in an individual's life depending on changing circumstances.